Island line (MTR)

 The Island line (港島綫) is one of ten lines of the MTR, the mass transit system in Hong Kong.
-It runs from Kennedy Town in the Western district to Chai Wan in the Eastern District on Hong Kong Island, passing through the territory's major business districts of Central, Wan Chai and Causeway Bay, and connecting them with built-up areas on the north shore of the island.
+It runs from Kennedy Town in the Western district to Chai Wan in the Eastern District on Hong Kong Island.
+It passes through the territory's major business districts of Central, Wan Chai and Causeway Bay, and connects them with built-up areas on the north shore of the island.

 The line first opened on 31 May 1985.
 As of 2022 it travels 16.3 km in 25 minutes along its route, serving 17 stations.
-It is indicated in ' on the MTR map.

 History

-The origins of the proposal for the line originated in the 1967 and 1970 studies, which originally planned to run from Kennedy Town to Chai Wan, but the route between Sheung Wan and Kennedy was omitted when the proposal was finalized during the construction.
+The origins of the proposal for the line came from the 1967 and 1970 studies, which has the line initially planned to run from Kennedy Town to Chai Wan.

 The Hong Kong Government authorised the construction of the 13.1 km Island line in December 1980, after rejecting plans to extend the tram eastwards to Chai Wan.

-Opening of Island officiated by Governor Edward Youde in May 1985.
+The section between Sheung Wan and Kennedy did not proceed to construction.